yehezkiel1086/yehezkiel1086/README.md

 # Hey, I'm Hezky!

-A Fullstack Software Developer with focus on Backend • A Cyber Security and Machine Learning Enthusiast.
+A Fullstack Software Developer with strong focus on Backend Engineering • A Cyber Security and Machine Learning Enthusiast.

 ## Tech Stacks